AU-Master-Thesis/thesis/sections/3-methodology/study-3/tracking-factor.typ

   )
 $<eq.measurement-point>

-Where $#m.d = #m.l _i / norm(#m.l _i)$ is the normalised direction vector of the line segment $#m.l _i$.
+Where $#m.d = #m.l _i / norm(#m.l _i)$ is the normalized direction vector of the line segment $#m.l _i$.
 The addition of $#m.d dot norm(#m.x _"vel") / s_v$ in the second case of @eq.measurement-point is a way to ensure that the tracking factor always tries to also move the variable along the line segment, and not only perpendicularly towards it; which in turn helps alleviate local minima where the variable might get stuck #sym.dash.en _this happens especially when some tracking factors are tracking towards the corner, without having others pulling it along_.
 This pulling along is also shown in @f.m.tracking-factor.
 It is chosen that $s_v = 5$ in the denominator, which is somewhat arbitrary, but it does a good job of allowing the factor to pull slightly on the variable without pulling so much that the variable overtakes future variables; a large $s_v$ makes previous variables shoot far ahead overtaking future variables, thus resulting in the robot far exceeding the target speed.
 The last piece of the puzzle is to define the measurement function, $h_t$, as the distance between the variable's position and the measurement point, $#m.x _"meas"$, as shown in @eq.measurement.

 $
   h_t (#m.x, #m.P, i) = "min"(1, norm(#m.x _"pos" - #m.x _"meas") / d_a)